 As The Mandalorian Season 2 reached its halfway point, some of the first season’s supporting characters made their long-awaited – or long-dreaded – returns to the show.
-A couple characters with Asian-descended actors also made brief re-appearances, to help set up storylines for the season’s mysterious second half.
+A couple characters with actors from Asian countries also made brief re-appearances, to help set up storylines for the season’s mysterious second half.
 One appeared too briefly to spotlight just yet, but I will discuss the other’s surprising and slightly substantial scene at the end of this review – in a section more spoileriffic than usual.

 Before I begin the review proper, I should admit that I can’t defend Gina Carano’s disrespectful behavior on social media, and that I continue enjoying The Mandalorian by reminding myself that her toxic beliefs don’t reflect those of Team Mando as a whole.
 Even though I’ll continue to review these episodes uncut, I feel the need to keep discussion on Cara Dune to a bare minimum.

 Brief Thoughts on Chapter 11

 - 11. The Heiress: A tense crossover with cartoons I haven’t really seen myself tops all of the other chapters in the first half of Season 2, as it delivers devastating expansion of Din’s and ours knowledge of different Mandalorian upbringings.

 Airdate: November 20, 2020

 If we could take out that one last base, Nevarro would be completely safe.-Greef Karga